yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/azure.md

 You need to add the following Azure cloud provider credentials via YBA:

+- Application client ID and (if using credentials) client secret
+- Resource group name
 - Subscription ID
 - Tenant ID
 - SSH port and user
-- Application client ID and secret
-- Resource group

 YBA uses the credentials to automatically provision and deprovision YugabyteDB instances.